truera/trulens/docs/attribution_parameterization.md

 **DoI Cut** is the tensor associated with explanation sampling.
 Can be the BaselineCut or later.
 **Attribution Cut** is the tensor that should be explained.
 Can be the DoICut or later.
 **QoI Cut** is what is being explained with a QoI.
 Must be after the AttributionCut.

+### Advanced Definitions

+For basic usage, you can skip this.
+These are here for reference for the more complex use cases.

+**What is a Distribution of Interest (DoI)?**

+The distribution of interest is a concept of aggregating attributions over a sample or distribution.

+* GradCam does this over a guassian distribution of inputs.
+* Shapley values do this over different background data.
+* Integrated gradients does this over an interpolation from a baseline to the input.

+***How does this relate to the Attribution Cut?***

+The sample or distributions are taken at a place that is humanly considered the input, even if this differs from the programatic model input.

+For attributions, all parts of a network can have have an attribution towards the QoI.
+It is that the most common use case is to explain the tensors that are also the humanly considered input.

+***How does this relate to the Baseline Cut?***

+The Baseline Cut is only applicable to the Integrated Gradients method.
+It is also only needed when there is no mathematical way to interpolate the baseline to the input.

+Eg. if the input is 'Hello', but the baseline is a '[MASK]' token, we cannot interpolate that.
+We define the baseline at the token layer, but interpolate on a numeric layer like the embeddings.